BLOODWORTH CUSTOM KNIVES

 Old files are NOT the best choice to build a knife out of.
 Take the time to get a piece of good steel.
 You can order steel that is easy to heat treat and ready to grind from one of many Knife Supply dealers.
 If you know or can find a knife maker, ask if you could buy a piece of steel from him.
 There is a good chance he may just give you some steel to work with.

 So, if you want to build your first knife, please think about these things and put some thought into making a plan that will allow you to be successful and make a knife you will be proud of.
-If you have questions, please let me know and we will talk more about “BLUILDING YOUR FIRST KNIFE “ again.
+If you have questions or are ready to start your class, please call or text 208-866-3162 and we will talk more about “BLUILDING YOUR FIRST KNIFE “.

 Bloodworth Custom Knives